ahmadfraz034040/bashscripitbacic/README.md

 Conclusion

 Bash scripting is an essential skill for Linux administrators and DevOps engineers.
-It improves productivity by reducing manual work and automating daily system operations.
+It improves productivity by minimizing manual effort and automating routine system operations.